averagehuman/argskwargs.io/src/articles/2012/opendata/open-data.rst

 Open Data - GB
 ==============

-In the same document, the United Kingdom is held up as an exemplar of an open-data-aware state with some substantial initiatives under way.
-Tim Berners-Lee and Nigel Shadbolt, `in a co-authored article in The Times`_, write about how they had looked forward to
+In the same document, the United Kingdom is held up as an open-data-aware state with some substantial initiatives under way.
+Tim Berners-Lee and Nigel Shadbolt co-authored `an article in The Times`_ where they write about how they had looked forward to

 .. epigraph::